Key Takeaways

 In some people, these symptoms persist or worsen.
 Signs such as high fever for more than three days, altered consciousness, breathing difficulties, chest tightness, dehydration, weight loss, and feeding difficulties should be taken seriously.
 It is important to be attentive to these warning signs in an older person, a baby, a pregnant woman, or anyone weakened by a chronic illness.

 Sometimes, hospitalization is necessary.
-Sometimes a COVID-19 test is also necessary because the flu and COVID-19 have many symptoms in common: fever, muscle aches, headaches… In the current context, the risk of coronavirus spread is feared.
-Therefore, it is recommended to consult a doctor to assess the opportunity to perform a Sars-Cov2 detection test in anyone who presents this type of symptoms; the goal is to isolate the patient if necessary and trace their contacts.
+Sometimes a COVID-19 test is also necessary because the flu and COVID-19 have many symptoms in common: fever, muscle aches, headaches… In the current context, the risk of the coronavirus spreading is feared.
+Therefore, it is recommended to consult a doctor to assess the opportunity to perform a Sars-Cov2 detection test in anyone who presents these types of symptoms; the goal is to isolate the patient if necessary and trace their contacts.
 Faced with a patient who presents suggestive symptoms, the general practitioner evaluates the situation and decides whether it is appropriate to prescribe, or not, a COVID-19 diagnostic test to rule out this possibility.
 If the test is negative, it will be more in favor of a flu diagnosis.
-A double test for flu and COVID-19, performed on the same nasal sample, is indicated in certain situations such as for hospitalized patients or residents in a medical-social establishment and for children.
+A double test for flu and COVID-19, performed on the same nasal sample, is indicated in certain situations, such as for hospitalized patients or residents in a medical-social establishment, and for children.
 It is more often carried out in a hospital setting.

 Indispensable prevention measures against viruses

-To prevent the spread wash hands regularly, wear a mask, cough, and sneeze into the elbow, and ventilate regularly.
-These simple measures help limit the spread of flu and Covid-19 viruses.
-When a case of flu is declared in a household, it is recommended to wear a mask, during the duration of the symptoms, to protect the most vulnerable.
+To prevent the spread, wash your hands regularly, wear a mask, cough and sneeze into the elbow, and ventilate regularly.
+These simple measures help limit the spread of flu and COVID-19 viruses.
+When a case of flu is declared in a household, it is recommended to wear a mask during the duration of the symptoms, to protect the most vulnerable.

 Get Vaccinated